 Tiling probes for 481 UCRs and their extended regions

 481 UCR DNA segments are extended for 1 kb flanking each end of the UCR.
 Each extended UCR is tiled by sense and antisense strand-specific probes at 40 bp resolution.
-A total of 51,320 tiling probes, covering 481 UCRs and their extended regions, are printed onto the Arraystar Human T-UCR microarray.
+A total of 51,320 tiling probes, covering 481 UCRs and their extended regions, are printed onto the Arraystar Human T-UCR Array.

 Figure 1.
-Tiling probes of the Arraystar Human T-UCR Microarray.
+Tiling probes of the Arraystar Human T-UCR Array.
 UCRs, plus an additional 1 kb of genomic sequence flanking each end, are represented by both sense (red arrows) and antisense (purple arrows) tiling probes at 40 bp resolution.
 Because the probe length is 60 nt and the probe spacing is set to 40 nt, probes overlaps each other by 20 nucleotides.

 Transcript-specific probes for potential T-UCRs and RNA transcripts overlapping UCR Loci